 Many heavyweight pros have already thanked me for my approach to having endorsers, and have expressed to me that this is an extremely refreshing approach for them.
 Watch the videos and listen to the audios, and then decide what piece/pieces you want for yourself.
 I’m taking an “old school” approach here by letting my mouthpieces do all the talking.
 Check out the video and audios section—new ones will be added all the time.
 If you need to contact me because you have questions, I am always here, and more than happy to help.
 Your questions will be answered within 24 hours.

 THE FUN FACTOR:

 I personally haven’t been able put down my 10MFANTM mouthpieces because they are just so much fun for me to play.
-All 3 are voiced just right, and they have met all my goals in each of the 3 categories.
+All are voiced just right, and they have met all my goals in each of the 3 categories.
 They just get better and better for me as a player, as time goes on.
 They are incredibly reed friendly, and just a joy for me to play.
 The altissimo are as easy as can be and they sound like a true extension of the saxophone…not thin and edgy!.
 When mouthpieces are designed this well, the “fun factor” is alive and vibrant.
 These simply make me happy when I play them.
 I am practicing much more these days, since I made these mouthpieces.
-I can’t help you play Cherokee at 300 BPM in all 12 keys, but I CAN make sure that the frustration you will endure WILL NOT come from your mouthpiece.
+I can’t help you play Cherokee at 300 BPM in all 12 keys, but I can make sure that any frustration you will endure, will not come from your mouthpiece.